The Twins Almanac for June

 Twins Hit 5 HRs in One Inning

-Four National League teams have hit five home runs in an inning.
-The first time was in 1939 and the most recent in 2006.
-Remarkably, all four instances were against the Cincinnati Reds.
+Five National League teams have hit five home runs in an inning.
+Remarkably, the first four instances (spanning 1939 to 2006) all came against the Cincinnati Reds.

-On a related note, the Twins are one of seven teams to have hit four consecutive home runs, doing so in Kansas City on May 2, 1964.
+On a related note, the Twins are tied for the MLB record with four consecutive home runs in Kansas City on May 2, 1964.

 See team home run records on Baseball Almanac ⇨ www.baseball-almanac.com/recbooks…